odd-cell/akariis-corner/README.md

 # Akarii's Corner

-A serene game design journal showcasing development journey, featuring articles, videos, game builds, and commentary.
+A personal website showcasing my game development journey, projects, and thoughts.
+Built with Next.js and TypeScript.

 ## Features